bmbruno/spark-server-lite/README.md

 * Blog Image Banner: 2000px x 1000px @ 96dpi
 * Blog Banner Thumb: 600px x 300px @ 96dpi

+### Default Blog Banners

+Blog posts can have default images configured.
+The "Get Next Banner" button on the Blog Edit page will automatically pull the next unused default image, returning to the first image once reaching the last.

-Default images (as JPG) for blog banners should be named with sequential integers (01, 02, 03...
-22, 23, etc.) in the following folder:
+Images to be used as default blog banners should be placed in the following folder and named with sequential integers (01, 02, 03...
+22, 23, etc.):

 ```
 /images/banner-images/xx.jpg
 /images/banner-images/xx-thumb.jpg
 ```

+There should a numbered file _and_ a thumbnail version.

 ### App Settings descriptors